 Operation: Have a Conversation (with Mikhail and Jack)

-If you want to get into it, I suggest OHAC 31: Somebody Explodes as it contains our usual banter with additional gameplay.
+If you want to get into it, I suggest OHAC 31: Somebody Explodes, as it contains our usual banter with additional gameplay.
 You may also check out one of our Yearly Themes episodes, such as OHAC 42: In the Non-Lethal Way.

 Comical Start (with Grant)

-This show has stayed true to its intent: it’s a shorter podcast (averaging less than 45 minutes) that is released weekly with a predictable structure.
+This show has stayed true to its intent: it’s a shorter podcast (averaging less than 45 minutes) released weekly with a predictable structure.
 Grant and I blabber on for the first third to half of the episode.
 Then, we each present a comic that the other must read sight-unseen.
 The person who chose the comic uses it as a jumping-off point for a new topic of conversation.